puppeteer/puppeteer/docs/troubleshooting.md

 ```

 > [!NOTE]
 > Google App Engine caches your `node_modules` between builds.
-Specifying the
+> Specifying the Puppeteer cache as subdirectory of `node_modules`
-> puppeteer cache as subdirectory of `node_modules` mitigates an issue in which the
+> mitigates an issue in which Puppeteer can't find the browser executable
-> puppeteer install process does not run when the cache is hit.
+> due to `postinstall` not being run.

 ### Running Puppeteer on Google Cloud Functions